My Money Management Routine

 I’m one of those people who looks forward to starting each new year with a clean financial spreadsheet.
-While I’ve named mine “Maggie’s Budgeting Tool,” it’s not just used for budgeting — a word, I feel, tends to get a bad rap.
-For some, it seems to elicit feelings of financial restriction or persecution, but I think it needs a rebrand!
+While I’ve named mine “Maggie’s Budgeting Tool,” it’s not just used for budgeting.

 I fully believe the combination of budgeting and tracking your finances brings necessary financial awareness that can lead to better money making, spending, and saving habits over time.
 The key here is that your budgets have to be realistic in order for this exercise to be fruitful.
 Unsure where to start?
 Look no further.

-If you want to take control of your finances in the new year, walk with me through my daily, monthly, and annual processes to see how short, simple exercises have helped me identify shortcomings and areas of opportunity that have helped me drastically grow wealth without drastic measures.
+If you want to take control of your finances in the new year, walk with me through my daily, monthly, and annual processes to see how simple exercises have helped me identify personal shortcomings and areas of opportunity that have helped me drastically grow wealth without drastic measures.

 Tools